October 1, 2024

 Off-Campus Efforts

-Although not directly responsible for off-campus security, the University of Puget Sound and Security Services Department works closely with the Tacoma Police Department in monitoring the neighborhood surrounding our campus.
+Although not directly responsible for off-campus security, the University of Puget Sound and Security Services works closely with the Tacoma Police Department in monitoring the neighborhood surrounding our campus.
 We utilize local law enforcement to monitor the activities at any non-campus locations.

 Other Prevention and Awareness Training Offered